Delta Omega Honorary Society in Public Health

 Election is based on outstanding performance: scholarship in students, teaching and research in faculty members, and community service in alumni.
 Membership in Delta Omega reflects the dedication of an individual to quality in the field of public health and to protection and advancement of the health of all people.

-In the last ten years, the COPH won Chapter of the Year three times.
+The COPH Tau Chapter won the Delta Omega Chapter of the Year Award for 2017!
 For the latest chapter news, click here.